Thursday, December 26, 2024

 Already in November 1990, numerous public self-defense squads, security services, and law enforcement departments functioned in the Lviv, Ivano-Frankivsk, Ternopil, Volyn, Donetsk, Dnepropetrovsk, Poltava, Kherson and Chernihiv regions.

 Their functions included protecting rally participants and resisting law enforcement agencies in the event of aggression.
-The most mobile and capable included “Varta”, created by the Lviv branch of the NRU, the Ivano-Frankivsk “Security Service” of the SNUM, the “Banner Protection Group” of the Ukrainian Inter-Party Assembly in Kiev, the “Carpathian Brotherhood of the UPA”, etc.
+The most mobile and capable included “Varta”, created by the Lviv branch of the NRU, the Ivano-Frankivsk “Security Service” of the SNUM, the “Banner Protection Group” of the Ukrainian Inter-Party Assembly in Kyiv, the “Carpathian Brotherhood of the UPA”, etc.

 Practical steps towards the development of the Ukrainian armed forces were made on April 28, 1991, when the Verkhovna Rada created the Commission on Defense and State Security, which included 27 people's deputies headed by Vasily Durdynets.
 On June 5, 1991, the position of State Minister for Defense, National Security and Emergency Situations of the Ukrainian SSR appeared in the government.
 It was taken over by Evgeniy Marchuk.